cjeu/Gateway/read.md

 - InfluxDB for time-series storage
 - Grafana for visualization
 - Flask for REST control
-- Docker for infra services
+- Docker for infra services  --> not functional

 All running locally on one Raspberry Pi.